spiral/docs/view/basic-usage.md

 ```

 ## View Processors
-For many reasons using pure php views are not useful, to extend syntax and give more abilities spiral uses set of
+For many reasons using pure php views are not useful.
+To extend syntax and give more abilities spiral uses sets of
 view processors:

 Processor                                               | Description